 A typical CEO has to work on multiple fronts such as capital markets, non-governmental organisations, tax issues, regulators at large, the press, social media, compliance, all of which need an immediate response.
 At the same time, there are a number of more traditional processes to be followed with respect to a number of other areas.
 These include customers, environment and sustainability, working population, shareholders/ activists, Board of Directors, “new technology”, innovative disruptors and so on.

-Given such a turbulent environment, what should be the elements of culture a CEO should cultivate in an organisation?
+Given such a turbulent environment, what elements of the culture should a CEO cultivate in an organisation?

 I remember Alvin Toffler’s famous quote: “The illiterate of the 21st century will not be those who cannot read or write, it will be those who cannot learn, unlearn and relearn”.

 Organisations have to spend more time in defining and developing their culture.
-Some of the core elements of such a culture are integrity and fairness always, honour and respect for everyone, no ego or arrogance.
+Some of the core elements of such a culture are always ensuring integrity and fairness, honour and respect for everyone, no ego or arrogance.
 Be decisive and accountable.
 Demonstrate commitment and passion.
 Have fun and lighten up.